OSU-HEP-HDL/hardware_testing/README.md

 python visual_inspection.py image*.png
 ```
 This script takes the inspection images as arguements.
 This can be a single image, multiple images (* works for tuple input), or no arguements (include no images).
 You'll be prompted to manually input a single serial number for the component you've tested.
 If the test is passed, the results and its images are uploaded to the ITk database.
-The local database uses MongoDB which does not work for images, **IN PROGRESS:** urls are uploaded in their place linking the file shared system that store these images.

 If the component did not pass the test.
 You are asked for the reason, you can either manually enter this or choose from a list.
 If a common defect is not on the list, please tell me and I can add it.

+### Local Database
+The local database uses MongoDB which does not work for images, **IN PROGRESS:** urls are uploaded in their place linking the file shared system that store these images.